makgyver/fluke/README.md

     - `client`: must contains a dictionary with the client hyperparameters, for example:
         - `batch_size`: the batch size used client-side for training the model
         - `loss`: the loss function used for training the model.
 It must be a valid PyTorch loss function
-        - `n_epochs`: the number of epochs used client-side for training the model
+        - `local_epochs`: the number of epochs used client-side for training the model
         - `optimizer_parameters`: the parameters used for the optimizer.
           It must be a dictionary with the following fields:
             - `lr`: the learning rate